-The Justice Department is suing Google — but it’s the government’s power to police big tech that’s on trial
+The Justice Department is suing Google — but it’s the government’s power to police Big Tech that’s on trial

 Hubbard added that she thought the Justice Department’s approach — and the government’s recent losses and missteps — as a result have “increased the pressure on Congress to reform the antitrust laws.”

 Before state and federal enforcers filed their case, lawmakers embarked on their own parallel probe targeting Google and its Silicon Valley peers last year, aiming in large part to explore whether the government’s competition watchdogs had failed in meeting their mandate.
-Cicilline, the Democratic lawmaker who led the inquiry, ultimately concluded his roughly 16-month investigation with a sweeping report calling for stronger federal powers to probe and punish antitrust violations — in big tech and across the economy.
+Cicilline, the Democratic lawmaker who led the inquiry, ultimately concluded his roughly 16-month investigation with a sweeping report calling for stronger federal powers to probe and punish antitrust violations — in Big Tech and across the economy.

 Such reforms require acts of Congress, where Democrats and Republicans found rare accord Tuesday in calling for an aggressive response to Google and its peers even before litigation begins.
 Republican Sen. Josh Hawley (Mo.), for example, stressed in a statement that “legislative solutions [are] needed to end the tyranny of Big Tech.”
 Rep. Jerrold Nadler (N.Y.), the Democratic leader of the House Judiciary Committee, similarly pledged “robust oversight of the antitrust laws” in response to Silicon Valley.